 Broadsword at the beginning

-To get some more insight on the beginning, our founders Bruce Teggart and Justin Shaw describe how Broadsword started.
+To get some more insight on the beginning, our founders Bruce Teggart and Justin Shaw describe how they started the events agency, Broadsword.

 Bruce: It all began in 2005 when I was asked by the Labour Party to work for them on the General Election.
 I had been at Aztec since 1997 and had progressed up the chain – technician, warehouse manager, operations manager, production manager.
 I left Aztec with the blessing of the MD to do this.
 In 2006, Justin joined and Broadsword became a limited company.